2020 Scouts BSA Merit Badge Fair

 FAMILY MEMBERS - The Scout's family is welcome to visit Clark's as well, but only Scouts and Troop Leaders are allowed into the presentations.
 Family members ages 4 and above will receive the $20 rate per person but they must be included in the registration.
 If additional family members want tickets after May 10,2020, they will pay full price at the Railroad Station; which opens at 10:00.

-CHECK-IN - Meet at the Anaconda Escape (water raft ride) Gate from 9:30-10:30 for check-in.
-At that time, your Scouts will turn in their prerequisite work, pick up tickets and receive a hand stamp that allows you to come and go from the park during the day.
+CHECK-IN - Meet at the Anaconda Escape (water raft ride) Gate from 9:00-10:30 for check-in.
+At that time, your Scouts will turn in their prerequisite work, pick up tickets and receive a wrist band that allows you to come and go from the park during the day.
 Should you be arriving later than 10:30 please go to the railroad station for check-in.

 BLUE CARDS - The blue cards need to be signed in advance by your Scoutmaster and neatly filled out for each presentation you are taking.
 This includes the Scout's name, troop number, address and badge name on all three sections of the blue card.
 Simply attending a presentation does not mean a blue card will be signed.
 Scouts must complete prerequisite work, participate in discussions and activities and meet the requirements.

 PREREQUISITES - Print the worksheet for each Merit Badge you wish to participate in by going to www.meritbadge.org.
 Complete the perquisites listed in the course description.
 Bring your worksheet, workbook, and pencils with you.
 If you completed prerequisite work that cannot be brought with you, please bring a photograph of the work you did.
 If multiple Scouts worked on a project, have each Scout submit a photograph with their work.